-2 Sentence Answer to the difference between Nessus and Tenable
+A short summary on the differences between Nessus and Tenable

 Tenable is the company that sells the Nessus product range, plus a number of other products that are built upon Nessus and help aggregate the Nessus output in ways more useful to businesses.

-But life is more complex and interesting than that, so read on, or jump to “Where best to Start” to get the S4 Applications recommendations.
+To understand more about how these products work read on, or jump to “Where best to Start” to get the S4 Applications recommendations.

 Tenable and Nessus – the Background